Jared Allen (quarterback): 2006 season

-Allen was re-signed on January 5, 2006 and was allocated to the NFL Europe's Amsterdam Admirals.
+Allen was re-signed on January 5, 2006, and was allocated to the NFL Europe's Amsterdam Admirals.
 He shared backup quarterback duties with Reggie Robertson playing one quarter per game every other week, until starting quarterback Gibran Hamdan broke his ankle.
 Jared Allen was then granted the starting job, leading the Amsterdam Admirals to one win (away vs. the Frankfurt Galaxy) and two losses during the remaining regular season games.
 The one win was sufficient to secure first place in the season and a spot in the World Bowl, which was lost to the Frankfurt Galaxy by 7–22.
 Allen was released on August 29.

 Coaching career

-In January, 2012 Allen was name the tight ends coach at Florida Atlantic University (FAU).
+In January, 2012 Allen was named the tight ends coach at Florida Atlantic University (FAU).
 After the 2013 season, Allen stepped back into an administrative role as director of player personnel and external relations.
 In 2015, he returned to a positional coach this time coaching running backs.
 Following the 2016 season, Allen stepped back from coaching for the 2017 season.